 VIOLENCIA

-When the destruction of an illegal mine sparks a miners’ strike in Tarazá, Colombia, two sisters become trapped in a roadside hotel under siege, while the teenage son of a murdered union leader is drawn into the armed violence consuming the region.
+When the destruction of an illegal gold mine triggers a miners’ strike in Tarazá, Colombia, two sisters on their way to the coast become trapped in a roadside hotel besieged by looting and violence, while the teenage son of an assassinated union leader is drawn into the armed conflict.

 Lab Guion Colombia 2025